-- average monthly earnings from the 2019-20 tax year.
+- the average monthly or daily amount paid in the 2019/20 tax year.

-If the employee only started in February 2020, the employer can use a pro-rata for their earnings so far and claim for 80 per cent.
+If the employee has been employed for less than a month, the employer can use a pro-rata for their earnings so far and claim for 80 per cent.

 Are employer NIC and Pension Contributions still to be paid?